May 6th – Save the date!

 A singing circle, like a session, is created by whoever arrives, and whether you’re a listener, a story-teller or a singer, you are part of the experience.
 Singing unaccompanied or self-accompanied, the focus will be on sharing traditional songs we love and on hearing new and local songs.

-With a nice early start of 8 p.m. what warmer, more gentle way to wrap up your week-end and send your invigorated into Monday morning!
+With a nice early start of 8 p.m. what warmer, more gentle way to wrap up your Easter Sunday and glide into Easter Monday!

 Next Singing Circle – Sunday Feb 4th